maxxiimo/the-front-end-manifesto/chp11-slicing-and-dicing-mockups.md

 Backgrounds are rarely a single large image because of bandwidth cost.

 To implement your background, set your `<body>` tags background-color property either to a specific color, or to a repeating image.
-If a gradient is involved you can use CSS3, or an image to achieve the effect.
+If a gradient is involved you can use CSS3 or an image to achieve the effect.
 Whatever images you do use for the background, make it as small and optimized as possible without losing the look you are after.

-If you're using my CSS organization structure, put your styles in `_layout.sass`.
+If you're using my CSS organization structure, put your background styles in `_layout.sass`.
+It's a layout component.

 NOTE: When using Compass use `image-url("")` instead of `url()`:

     background: image-url("fixtures/bg-texture.gif") 0 0 repeat-x

-### Step 2 - Set Widths

-Pretty straightforward, but doing so early on will lead into step 3.

-Note: You can use <body> or <div> as a containing element:

-[Why should I use a container div in HTML?][Containing DIV] [Using the <body> element as a wrapper][Containing BODY]

 ### Step 3 - Fonts